Bimaran casket: Discovery

+Excavation Methods

+Charles Masson's (James Lewis) primary and only excavation method of the Bimaran Casket was through digging into the stupas.
+Unlike Johann Honigberger who excavated it before Masson came along, dug into the center of the stupa, but gave up before he was able to access the relic chamber.
+Honigberger was an Austrian traveler across Asia and India and wrote about his experiences there in his work "Thirty-Five Years in the East".
+Items found by Honigberger was mentioned to have been uncovered "more by luck than any systematic excavation technique."
+Masson states how Honigberger opened the monument (Bimaran stupa 2) from the north by digging into it partially and abandoning it.
+Masson dug into the core of the stupa to reach the main relic chamber and it was then that the Bimaran Casket was found.
+However, Masson's excavation technique was not very precise, and lacked modern archeology techniques, therefore making his excavation unreliable.

 Description

 Detail of the Buddha, where the rare posture and light dress are visible.

 The casket is a small container reminiscent of the Pyxis of the Classical world.
 It was found without its lid.
 There is a lotus decorating the bottom.

 The casket features hellenistic representations of the Buddha (contrapposto pose, Greek himation, bundled hairstyle, wearing a moustache, realistic execution), surrounded by the Indian deities Brahma and Śakra, inside arched niches (called "homme arcade", or caitya) of Greco-Roman architecture.
 There are altogether eight figures in high-relief (two identical groups of Brahman-Buddha-Indra, and two devotees or Bodhisattvas in-between) and two rows of rubies from Badakhshan.

 Owing to their necklace, bracelets, and armbands, and halo, the two devotees are most probably representations of Bodhisattvas.
 They hold their hands together in a prayerful gesture of reverence, Añjali Mudrā.

 The casket is made in gold-repoussé and is very small, with a height of 7 cm.
 It is considered as a masterpiece of the Greco-Buddhist art of Gandhara.